jrnd-io/jr-kafka-connect-source/README.md

 > [!NOTE]
 > JR executable should be installed on Kafka Connect Worker nodes to run the connector _(see Quickstart for an example)_.
 Instructions on how to install JR on a target host are available at: https://jrnd.io
+> .
+A _docker compose_ with a predefined Kafka Connect cluster and JR is available in _quickstart_ folder.

 ## Quickstart